-One of a pair of signs at a bus stop on Tadcaster Road that seem purposeless - the cycle lane is continuous along the road.
-Complex street sign at the junction of Museum Street and Lendal that could be rationalised.
+One of a pair of signs at a bus stop on Tadcaster Road that relate to an off road track meeting a main road but are poorly placed.
+City of York Standards & Principles for Designing Cycling Infrastructure should be followed.
 Traffic lights Traffic lights at junctions are normally positioned in pairs with a primary and secondary set facing each direction.
 Although the secondary set are a requirement, their location and positioning is discretionary.
 Secondary lights cover a risk of primary failure (used as a back up) and enhanced visibility for road users.
 Wherever possible, these secondary traffic light columns should be repositioned in sensitive environments such as in front of, and behind, the city bars.
 Where possible, and where there are obvious aesthetic benefits, opportunities for fixing traffic signals to lamp posts should be explored.
 This may require moving a lamp column or replacing with a more suitable column.
 This will greatly assist in de-cluttering the public realm.
+Pedestrian crossings Pelican crossings are being replaced by Puffin crossings in York.
+Puffins utilise infra red detection so that they know when pedestrians are waiting and they pick them up actually crossing; as such the 'green man' timing can be extended to take account of someone crossing slowly or towards the end of the planned number of seconds; in addition if someone pushes the button but crosses whilst on a red man (as there was no traffic), the detection will pick that up and thus cancel the intended green man; so in essence they provide a more efficient form of controlled crossing.

-Secondary traffic lights in front of Micklegate Bar Parking and loading signs Parking and loading signs and markings are regulated and covered in the Traffic Signs and Regulations and General Directions 2002.
+Secondary traffic lights adversely affecting the setting of Micklegate Bar Parking and loading signs Parking and loading signs and markings are regulated and covered in the Traffic Signs and Regulations and General Directions 2002.
 The frequency, number and size of sign is discretionary and wherever possible they should be the smallest practical size and mounted on existing street furniture such as bollards or walls where appropriate - the advice of design and conservation specialists should always be sought, especially in conservation areas or when heritage assets are potentially involved.
 New stand alone posts should be avoided.
 If posts are necessary they should be gloss black with appropriate gloss black fittings and should be fixed to the top of the pole.
 There should be no protruding lengths of pole.